 Frequently Asked Questions (FAQs)

 Q1.
-What is the total number of questions in the RBI Grade B Phase 1 Exam Pattern 2026?
+How many questions are asked in the RBI Grade B Phase 1 exam for the General stream?

 Ans.
-Each correct answer in the RBI Grade B Phase 1 exam carries 1 mark.
-The overall marking is distributed according to the number of questions in each section.
+Each correct answer will earn you exactly 1 mark.
+The total marks for the exam correspond directly to the total number of questions in each respective section.